Destinations Greece The Ionian Islands

 Kefalonia

-The biggest of the chain and the most varied — Fiscardo harbour (the Venetian fishing port the 1953 earthquake spared, now full of yachts), Myrtos beach (the white-pebble crescent in every Greek-islands brochure), the Melissani and Drogarati caves, Mount Ainos national park, and the Robola wine villages.
-Four nights is the right shape — fly into Kefalonia (EFL), base in Fiscardo or Lourdas.
+The biggest of the chain, and large enough to need a car: Fiscardo harbour (the Venetian fishing port the 1953 earthquake spared, now full of yachts), Myrtos beach (the white-pebble crescent in every Greek-islands brochure), the Melissani and Drogarati caves, Mount Ainos national park, and the Robola wine villages.
+Fly into Kefalonia (EFL) and base in Fiscardo for the north or Argostoli for the centre and south; the Robola villages sit inland.

 South flagshipRobola wine